ChaseFlorell/jQuery.ProfanityFilter/README.markdown

 Option 2:

-    // Filter an external array of words on the entire
+    // Filter an external array of words on the entire document
     $(document).ProfanityFilter({
 		externalSwears: '/Path/To/Json/Swears/'
 	});`

 Option 3:

-    // Change the replacement character
+    // Change the replacement character from an astrisk (*) to a pound sign (#)
     $(document).ProfanityFilter({
 		externalSwears: '/Path/To/Json/Swears/',
-		replace: '_'
+		replace: '#'
 	});`

 Option 4:

-    // Combine an externl Swear list with a custom list
+    // Combine an externl Swear list with a custom list (don't worry, we'll remove duplicates)
     $(document).ProfanityFilter({
 		customSwears: ['monkeyass'],
 		externalSwears: '/Path/To/Json/Swears/'